 I don't need glossy black wellies but I want these!!
 I already have a pair of matt black wellies, it took me ages! to find them as all wellies are colorful happy-go-blindy, with the brightest rainbow inspired colour-scheme I have ever seen outside of a kidswear department.
 Somehow, someone assumed that wellies are just for kids.
 This is the same issue I see happening to alternative fashion too.
 Why everything out-of-the-norm is meant to be just for anyone below the age of 20?!

 I, as a walking being, do need wellies as well that will complement my black outfit.
-I am short (around 155cms/5'1"),
+I am short (around 155cms/5'1"), I don't want to wear something that'll make my legs look shapeless and much shorter than what they already are!

 Therefore, I didn't discourage and didn't stop searching till I found my lovely plain go-with-everything black wellies....in a menswear department.